Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/5_project.md

 The study examined four types of information activities: search, browsing, monitoring, and sharing.

-Across all participants, monitoring was the most active information behavior, followed by search, browsing, and sharing.
+Across all participants, monitoring (Mean=4.21, SD=1.09) was the most active information behavior, followed by search (Mean=4.04, SD=0.97), browsing (Mean=3.92, SD=1.17), and sharing (Mean=3.84, SD=1.16).
 The high serious leisure group scored higher than the low serious leisure group in all four information activities.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">